arnispk/Guidelines/reviews/plugins/README.md

 <br />The functionality of the plug-in SHOULD have been described clearly

 - Ratings
-<br />The plug-in MUST have a sufficient amount of ratings so that the average rating can be considered reliable.
+<br />The plug-in SHOULD have a sufficient amount of ratings so that the average rating can be considered reliable.
 The amount of lowest possible ratings (1 and 2) SHOULD be minimal.

 - Reviews
 <br />Users that downloaded the plug-in SHOULD have posted positive reviews.